In this post we will be taking a look at the techniques and tactics you can use to hire a DevOps engineer without breaking your budget.

 - An AWS certification: This is an excellent and essential niche skill to have for complex projects however, it increases the hourly rate of the DevOps developer.

 When hiring a DevOps engineer, it’s important to look further than simply the person’s technical experience and skills.
 Companies need to look for DevOps developers with the soft skills required to be successful in the position.

 Here are some key skills you should look for.

-Good communication is a key skill for a DevOps seeing as they can be asked to work remotely.
-Virtual communication can be tricky and therefore the DevOps must have the ability to overcome any communication issues that may arise.
+Good communication is a key skill for a DevOps engineer, seeing as they can be asked to work remotely.
+Virtual communication can be tricky and therefore, DevOps must have the ability to overcome any communication issues that may arise.

 When faced with a problem, a good DevOps should be able to quickly determine its cause and come up with options for how to solve it.
 The ability to listen and understand the needs of a team is crucial when it comes to clear and productive communication.

 Tools such as Slack, JIRA and Zoom can be helpful for remote collaboration.

 The ability to work in harmony with a team has numerous benefits.
 First off, it’s essential for the creation of a coherent product.